LennartKeller/trf_training_tut/text/HuggingFaceTrainer.md

 ### Loss function

-To do the sentence-ordering, we employ a language model with a standard token-classification-head.
+For the sentence ordering task, we employ a language model with a standard token-classification-head.
-The only thing we need to do is to ensure that while training or custom loss function is used and not the standard one of the model.
+However, since the task requires a custom loss function, we have to discard the loss of the model.
 To do so, we follow the guidelines and create our custom version of the `Trainer` with a custom `.compute_loss` function.

 ```python